19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Fatigue Points.md

 After a [Short Rest](../../Game%20Procedures/Resting.md#Short%20Rest) (1 hour) for you can restore all your FP (no rolling required).

-*Damage to FP represent surface wounds that PCs take.
+*Damage to FP represents surface wounds that PCs take.
 A small cut, a heavy hit to their shield, superficial wounds that characters with sufficient physicality can brush off easily.*